Which site would you like to visit?

 Chenin Blanc has been identified with Vouvray since at least the 9th century, and many of its great vineyards were known by the 14th century.
-By those standards, the 80-year-old Huet estate is relatively young.
-Yet it was this youngster that established, once and for all, that Vouvray can produce profoundly great wines.
+By those standards, the 90+-year-old Huet estate is relatively young.
+Yet it was this youngster that established, once and for all, that Vouvray was capable of world-class quality.

-Victor’s son Gaston (born 1910) worked with his father from the beginning, and assumed full charge by 1937.
-With an obsessive devotion to quality, Gaston built the Huet legacy over the next 55 years, despite spending five years in a German POW camp during WWII.
+Victor’s son Gaston (born 1910) worked with his father from the beginning and assumed full charge by 1937.
+With an obsessive devotion to quality, and an engaging showman’s personality, Gaston built the Huet legacy over the next 55 years, despite spending five years in a German POW camp during World War II.

-Gaston understood clearly that quality must come first—and that quality started with great vineyards.
-His Haut-Lieu parcel, which lies on Vouvray’s “Première Côte,” or “first slope,” is home to virtually all of the appellation’s acknowledged grand cru vineyards.
+For all his salesmanship, Gaston understood clearly that quality must come first—and that quality started with great vineyards.
+His Le Haut-Lieu parcel, which lies on Vouvray’s “Première Côte” (or “first slope”), is home to virtually all the appellation’s acknowledged grand cru vineyards.

 As the estate prospered in the post-WWII era, Gaston secured two additional prime vineyards on the Première Côte that would ensure the domaine’s stature: Le Mont (purchased in 1957) and Clos du Bourg (farmed since 1953, purchased in 1963).
 Collectively, these three vineyards, and the wines made from them, account for Huet being the greatest of all Vouvray producers.